 For the case of the tenants, sustainable buildings provide greater value, not just because of reduced energy bills, but also because such buildings influence the occupants to be more productive.
 The increased value for the tenant, in turn, can be realised by the developer via increased rent or leasing income from the tenant.
-In this regard, studies have shown that the additional investment made by the developer on making building more sustainable is recovered more quickly and the payback periods can be shorter (Miller et al. 2009; Kok et al., 2012).
+In this regard, studies have shown that the additional investment made by the developer to make a building more sustainable is recovered more quickly and the payback periods can be shorter (Miller et al. 2009; Kok et al., 2012).

 How Retrofitting Fits In

 An average commercial building in India is expected to have a life of over 40 years (von Paumgartten, P. 2003).
-Therefore, renovation and retrofits of aging building envelopes are driven by two major factors:
+Therefore, renovation and retrofits of ageing building envelopes are driven by two major factors:

 • Firstly, new standards keep coming up which demand buildings to spruce up their performance in energy efficiency and occupancy comfort.

-• Secondly, product and process innovation has led to high performance materials in the market, often exceeding their older counterparts.
+• Secondly, product and process innovation has led to high-performance materials in the market, often exceeding their older counterparts.
 Hence, these make for a better option to retrofit existing building envelopes.

 The Way Forward

 The following two case studies present the retrofitting methodology launched at a pilot scale to retrofit office spaces in India.
-These case-studies demonstrate significant benefits of reduced heat-gain through the façade and improved thermal & acoustic comfort to the occupants of these office spaces (retrofitting using SGG Evolve).
+These case studies demonstrate significant benefits of reduced heat gain through the façade and improved thermal & acoustic comfort to the occupants of these office spaces (retrofitting using SGG Evolve).